lamsoa729/FoXlink/README.rst

-FoXlink solves partial differential equations describing the binding kinetics and movement of crosslinking proteins on filamentous biopolymers.
+FoXlink is an easy to use and modify partial differential equations solving package that describes the binding kinetics and motion of crosslinking proteins on filamentous biopolymers.

 * Free software: BSD license